JKHeadley/rest-hapi/README.md

 config.enableResponseValidation = true;

 /**
  * Determines the hapi failAction of each response.
-If true, responses that fail validation will return
+Options are:
- * a 500 error.
-If set to false, responses that fail validation will just log the offense and send
+ * - true: responses that fail validation will return a 500 error.
- * the response as-is.
+ * - false: responses that fail validation will just log the offense and send the response as-is.
  * default: false
  * @type {boolean}
  */